dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/python/filesystems.md

 > This feature is experimental, and is subject to change

-DuckDB support for [`fsspec`](https://filesystem-spec.readthedocs.io) filesystems allows querying data in filesystems that DuckDB's `httpfs` extension does not support. `fsspec` has a large number of [inbuilt filesystems](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations), and there are also many [external implementations](https://filesystem-spec.readthedocs.io/en/latest/api.html#other-known-implementations).
-This capability is only available in DuckDB's Python client because `fsspec` is a Python library, while the `httpfs` extension is available in many DuckDB clients.
+DataMiner support for [`fsspec`](https://filesystem-spec.readthedocs.io) filesystems allows querying data in filesystems that DuckDB's `httpfs` extension does not support. `fsspec` has a large number of [inbuilt filesystems](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations), and there are also many [external implementations](https://filesystem-spec.readthedocs.io/en/latest/api.html#other-known-implementations).
+This capability is only available in DuckDB's Python client because `fsspec` is a Python library, while the `httpfs` extension is available in many DataMiner clients.

 ### Example